Battle of Ayacucho: Background

 In January 1820, Spain underwent a political upheaval, beginning with a revolt against the king, Ferdinand VII.
-An expedition of 20,000 soldiers was to be sent to Río de la Plata (roughly the present-day territories of Argentina, Chile, Bolivia, Paraguay and Uruguay) to help the royalists of America, but instead they revolted with the encouragement of General Rafael Riego.
+An expedition of 20,000 soldiers was to be sent to Río de la Plata (roughly the present-day territories of Argentina, Chile, Bolivia, Paraguay and Uruguay) to help the royalists of America, but instead, they revolted with the encouragement of General Rafael Riego.
 In the subsequent weeks the revolt spread, and King Ferdinand was forced to restore the liberal Spanish Constitution of 1812, which he had suppressed six years earlier.
-The revolt meant Spain no longer had reinforcements to send to America, which in turn eventually forced the royalist armies of the viceroyalties of Peru and New Spain (today's Mexico), which had held back the Spanish American revolution until then, to deal with the patriot forces on their own.
+The revolt meant Spain no longer had reinforcements to send to America, which in turn eventually forced the royalist armies of the viceroyalties of Peru and New Spain (today's Mexico), which had held back the Spanish-American revolution until then, to deal with the patriot forces on their own.
 The royalists in each viceroyalty, however, took different paths.

-In New Spain, after the royalists defeating the insurgents, they proclaimed a negotiated separation from Liberal Spain to create a new monarchical state.
+In New Spain, after the royalists defeated the insurgents, they proclaimed a negotiated separation from Liberal Spain to create a new monarchical state.
 This was done through the Plan of Iguala, which they negotiated with the remaining patriots, and the Treaty of Córdoba, which they negotiated with the new head of government, Juan O'Donojú.
 Further south, however, the absence of reinforcements due to Riego's revolt allowed Patriot forces to make progress.
-The defeat of royalist expedition into Chile under Mariano Osorio and advances into Peru made by José de San Martín left Viceroy Joaquín de la Pezuela politically discredited.
-The viceroy was overthrown on 29 January 1821, in Asnapukyu (Aznapuquio), in a coup by General José de la Serna; the royalist general proclaimed his adherence to the restored Spanish Constitution in the "Proclamation of Aznapuquio" (Intimación de Aznapuquio).
+The defeat of the royalist expedition into Chile under Mariano Osorio and advances into Peru made by José de San Martín left Viceroy Joaquín de la Pezuela politically discredited.
+The viceroy was overthrown on 29 January 1821, in Aznapuquio, in a coup by General José de la Serna against Viceroy Pezuela; the royalist general proclaimed his adherence to the restored Spanish Constitution in the "Proclamation of Aznapuquio" (Intimación de Aznapuquio).